 Debt can be a wonderful servant, but it makes a tyrannical master.
-And there is no one who has seen more of its tyranny than the Florida bankruptcy lawyers at David Holland Law.
-We have helped hundreds of clients escape the jaws of this monster.
+And there is no one who has seen more of its tyranny than the Englewood, FL bankruptcy lawyer at David Holland Law.
+Our highly-experienced Englewood bankruptcy attorney has helped hundreds of clients escape the jaws of this monster.
 Bankruptcy isn't always the answer, of course.
 However, in many cases, a fresh start is just what is needed.

 The Different Types of Bankruptcy

 Four different types of bankruptcy are available, depending on your circumstances:

 - A Chapter 7 liquidation bankruptcy, in which your non-exempt property is sold to pay creditors;

 - A Chapter 13 reorganization bankruptcy, in which you keep your property and repay your debts over a period of several years;

 - A Chapter 12 bankruptcy for farmers; or

 - A Chapter 11 reorganization bankruptcy for corporations and wealthy individuals.

 Most individual debtors choose between Chapter 7 and Chapter 13.